Hidden Waters / Arid Land Springs at Florida Museum of Photographic Arts Exhibition 2021

 Earth Now American Photographers and the Environment - book cover photograph Cedar Wash from Gridlines Click here to purchase: Earth Now, American Photographers and the Environment by Katherine Ware

-Benedict’s images are at Fidelity Art Boston; Center for Photography, Tucson; Florida Museum of Photographic Arts; New Mexico Museum of Art; Decordova Museum of Art and Sculpture; Harvard's Fogg Museum; and George Eastman Museum.
-Solo exhibitions include Florida Museum of Photographic Arts; Griffin Museum of Photography at Stoneham; Texas Woman’s University, Denton, TX; and Philadelphia Print Center.
-The Hidden Waters archive resides in the Museum of Art & Environment, Reno Nevada; Benedict is a member of Blue Earth Alliance.
+Benedict’s images are at Nevada Museum of Art Center for Art and Environment, Reno; Los Angeles County Art Museum, Center for Photography, Tucson; Florida Museum of Photographic Arts, Tampa; New Mexico Museum of Art, Santa Fe; Decordova Museum of Art and Sculpture, Lincoln, MA; Harvard Art Museum, Philadelphia Museum of Art; and George Eastman Museum.
+Solo exhibitions include Sahara West Gallery,, Las Vegas, NV, Florida Museum of Photographic Arts, Griffin Museum of Photography at Stoneham, Texas Woman’s University, Denton, TX; and Philadelphia Print Center.
+Up coming: Bowling Green State University, Bowling Green, OH, The Hidden Waters archive resides in the Museum of Art & Environment, Reno Nevada.